vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 If you need to add your own, they must respect those requirements:
 - Clean SVG with **only** `<path>` elements representing the crypto
 - Size and viewport must be `24x24`
-- Icon should be about `18x18` and centered / padded
+- Icon should be `18x18` and centered / padded
-- flat-styled, and must respect crypto color scheme (filled)
+- Flat-styled, and must respect crypto color scheme (filled)
 - No background or decorative shape added
 - No `<g>` or `transform`, `style` attributes...